 Which then occurred, resulting in… a rather kooky decision to designate the spire and belfry of the church, with the intention of moving them to ground level as a kind of memorial so all the rest of the building could be demolished.
 Objections from SOS led to a major Conservation Review Board decision in 2007, which got things back on track with the designation of the whole building.
 Which led to the town refusing the diocese a new demolition permit (in the meantime the OHA had been strengthened).
 Which led to an appeal by the diocese to the Ontario Municipal Board… an appeal the diocese abandoned a few weeks before the hearing was set to begin.
 Whew!
 Today the much fought-over building still stands, still awaiting a new use.

 Back to the Tool Kit, it probably goes a little far in its conclusion that “if council is approached with a request for a designation, it must consult with its Municipal Heritage Committee … and discuss the matter at a council meeting.”
 (The Act requires councils to consult with their MHCs only before deciding to designate a property; Tremblay says nothing about MHCs.)
-This is more a best practice then a “must-do.”
+This is more a best practice than a “must-do.”

-Finally, from an advocate’s perspective, I think more use could be made of this case by Architectural Conservancy Ontario and other groups to push municipalities — and their sometimes torpid municipal heritage committees — to consider designation of properties at risk.
+Finally, from an advocate’s perspective, I think more use could be made of this case by Architectural Conservancy Ontario and other groups to push municipalities — and their sometimes torpid heritage committees — to consider designation of properties at risk.
 Heritage designation will never be mandatory, folks.
 Tremblay is as good as it gets.

 Note 1: Designating Heritage Properties, page 10.